JensZack/dev_mcp/README.md

-# dev_mcp
-basic developer tools supplied in mcp for llms with python SDKs
+## DEV MCP

+This repo is intended to collect developer tools that can interact through Model Context Protocol in a standalone application.
+The goal is to use the single application to select a model, prompt and mcp toolset for development purposes.